Prosecutor seeks sentences in Vatican youth seminary sex abuse trial

-VATICAN CITY, July 15 (Reuters) - A prosecutor on Thursday asked a Vatican court to sentence a man who is now a priest to six years in prison for alleged sexual abuse committed in a youth seminary in the Vatican before he was ordained.
+VATICAN CITY (Reuters) - A prosecutor on Thursday asked a Vatican court to sentence a man who is now a priest to six years in prison for alleged sexual abuse committed in a youth seminary in the Vatican before he was ordained.

 Father Gabriele Martinelli, now 28, is accused of having forced a person known only as L.G. to have sex, mostly while they were both minors between 2007 and 2012.